free-syllabus/aml/lectures/01-Hypothesis_testing.md

 ### Activities

 * Who is better teacher?
+[20 minutes]
+  * Define KPI / metrics that are measurable
+  * Talk about correlation between them

 * Coin toss experiment?
+[15 minutes]
    * Test if probability of eagle/head side of the coin toss is same?
    * Can we generate hypothesis after looking at the data?
+   * Run "real" experiment with coin
+   * What about coints where toss can be predicted from previous one (H,T,H,T,H,T, ...) where H/T is 50/50

 * Are dices false or not?
+[15 minutes]
    * What is the difference between dice (6 sides) vs coin (2 sides)?
+   * How to define fairness?

 * How much data we need to do A/B testing of our ads?
    * Impact of the CTR (clickthrough rate)